cos301-2019-se/A-Recognition/Database_Manager/README.md

     ]
 }
 ```

-#### /retrieveEvent
+#### retrieveEvent
-Endpoint the returns a specific event.
+Function that returns a specific event based on the event ID.
 The request:

 Example:
 ```
 {
     "eventId" : "eventid1234"
 }
 ```

 Returns the event in the form:
 Example:
 ```